angelsk/angelsk/README.md

 Talented and experienced technical leader, manager, mentor and coach; with a passion for diversity, inclusion, accessibility and enabling others.
 Looking for a balance between management, technical architecture and leadership, and hands-on coding.
 My goal is to help drive a positive change in those around me; through coaching, technology and awareness.
 A literal-minded individual who thrives with clarity of communication, and in an open and inclusive workplace culture.

 ### KEY SKILLS
-- Building diverse and inclusive teams; with a focus on accessibility, shaping company culture and having a positive impact on peoples lives
-- Managing, coaching, mentoring; with a special interest in neurodivergent individuals
-- Product-minded team leader and engineer (accessibility, domain-driven design and test-driven development, contributing back to open source projects)
+- Product-minded team leader and engineer (accessibility, domain-driven design and test-driven development, contributing back to open source projects, as well as hands on coding)
+- Managing, coaching, mentoring; leading and developing teams of engineers, with a special interest in neurodivergent individuals
-- Writing technical documentation and diagrams, identifying security considerations and edge cases, user interface and experience design
+- Writing technical documentation, identifying security risks, considerations and edge cases, user interface and experience design
 - Specialisation in code gardening (refactoring, pruning, maintenance, documentation, automation, data cleaning)
 - Delivery assurance (code quality, automated testing, quality assurance, edge cases, aesthetics, follow through, oversight over the entire project process)
+- Building diverse and inclusive teams; with a focus on neurodiversity and accessibility, shaping company culture and having a positive impact on peoples’ lives

 ### TECHNOLOGIES AND PLATFORMS
-- Learning Unity, UEFN and Game Design
 - PHP (Laravel with Nova, Symfony)
 - Javascript (Node, Typescript, Vue including Composition API, React)
 - Augmented Reality (AR) - Three.js, Shaders (GLSL), GLB/GLTF/USDZ, Model Viewer, WebAR
+- Mobile app and game development (ReactNative, RenJS, Unity*, Apple AppStore and GooglePlay)
 - Analytics and data engineering (Snowplow, dbt Cloud, Postgres, SQL)
 - Automated testing - Unit/ integration tests (PHPUnit, Cypress, Mocha, etc); Static code analytics (ESLint, PHPStan, etc)
-- Devops/ Infrastructure (AWS, GCP, Terraform, Ansible, Kubernetes, Docker, Nginx)
+- Devops/ Infrastructure (AWS, GCP, Terraform, Ansible, Kubernetes, Docker, Nginx, Jenkins)

 ### OTHER INTERESTS
 - Streaming (indie games) regularly on Twitch